chrispader/EyeMind/README.txt

 				3. Wait until you see a msg informing you that the data is saved.
 The message shows also the path of the saved data (i.e., <root path>EyeMind\EyeMindApp\outputData)
 				4. After saving the file, wait a few seconds, then check that the file is in your folder before refreshing the app using crt+R

+		General notes:
+				1. you can alawys start a new data collection session using ctrl+r (refresh).
+Remember that when you refresh all the non-saved data is deleted.

 	D.3.
 Anaylsis

 		D.3.1 File import
 				1. At the moment, you can import only a single file corresponding to one data collection (including all the questions).
 Use the export feature to export csv gaze and fixation data, which you can analysis externally.
-The support for several files and the devision by question will be provided in a following version.
+The support for several files will be provided in a following version.

 		D.3.2 File export
 				1. You can export the following